9ft6/coins_farm/README.md

 ## Project Overview

 This project started as an evening coding session over a beer to explore the mechanics of the hyped-up "Hamster Kombat."
 Now, it's an attempt to create a unified farm for similar projects.
 To work with it, you need to run the local server and bot modules located in `src/services`.
 Each module is essentially an API client with logic for auto-leveling, implementing useful functions, and displaying information in the terminal.
-In the coming days, a Telegram bot will be developed to manage the system.
-It will help quickly add and maintain accounts, as well as monitor statistics and logs.
+Currently, there is a Telegram bot that allows users to verify themselves and administrators to approve user participation in the system.
+The bot supports hot account additions without needing to restart the runners.
+The system architecture is now microservice-based and includes the following components:

+- Runners: Each runner is dedicated to managing a specific game.
+- Telegram bot: Manages user registration and verification processes.
+- Central FastAPI server: Manages account and user databases, communicates with the bot, and has WebSocket support for communication with the runners.

 Implemented:
 - [Hamster Kombat](https://github.com/9ft6/hamster_farm/tree/main/src/services/hamster_kombat/README.md)